 What's New in Windows Workflow Foundation

-Windows Workflow Foundation (WF) in .NET Framework version 4 changes several development paradigms from previous versions.
+Windows Workflow Foundation (WF) in .NET Framework 4 changes several development paradigms from previous versions.
 Workflows are now easier to create, execute, and maintain, and implement a host of new functionality.
+For more information about migrating .NET 3.0 and .NET 3.5 workflow applications to use the latest version, see Migration Guidance.

 Workflow Activity Model